pgryko/code_coffee_algorithms/README.md

 # self_study

 A collection of small projects for self study.
-The goal is to use these for teaching in Code & Coffee meetups
+The goal is to use these for teaching/demoing in Code & Coffee meetups

 Aim is to work through standard algorithm, data structures questions in both python and C++ (both languages due to differences in the way memory is managed).